analogjs/analog/apps/docs-app/docs/features/server/server-side-rendering.md

 }));
 ```

+## Prerendering routes

-With SSR, the  `"/"` route is pre-rendered by default.
+With SSR, the  `"/"` route is prerendered by default.

 It is a necessary step to return a rendered HTML when the user visits the root of the application.
-The prerendered routes can be customized, but keep in mind to include the `"/"` value too.
-You can opt out of it by passing an empty array of routes.
+The prerendered routes can be customized, but keep in mind to include the `"/"` route also.

 ```js
 import { defineConfig } from 'vite';